infra-csc/Sistema-Grafica/replit.md

 - **ORM**: Drizzle ORM.
 - **State Management/Data Fetching**: React Query for data caching and synchronization.
 - **Timezone Handling**: Database stores UTC timestamps; JavaScript handles conversions between UTC and the browser's local timezone (Brasília - UTC-3).
+- **Date Handling**: Events now track only dates (no times) as times are not necessary for the workflow.
+All event-related inputs use `type="date"` and display dates without time components.

 ### Feature Specifications
 - **Modules**: